gliboc/eww/README.md

 ## Usage

+### Dependencies

+This code uses https://github.com/avtobiff/erlang-uuid, which is imported and compiled using `rebar3`.
+You only need to have `rebar3` installed and accessible to your path.

 ### Client

-Compile the modules using `erl -make`.
-This will compile the code and output its results inside the `ebin/` directory.
+Compile the modules using `make`.
+This will output the compiled code to the different `ebin/` directories inside `_build/`.

-Then, type `erl -pa ebin` to start a shell, and use the defined functions to spawn and manage a topology of nodes.
+Then, type `make run` to start an erlang shell which imports this code, and use the defined functions to spawn and manage a topology of nodes.

-You could also type `make:all([load]).` from an erlang shell.

 ### Constellation of devices